Last updated 16 December 2021

-The Natrium Capital Limited website is not intended for children and we do not knowingly collect data relating to children.
+The Natrium Capital Limited website is not intended for children and the Company does not knowingly collect data relating to children.

-It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
+It is important that you read this privacy notice together with any other privacy notice or fair processing notice the Company may provide on specific occasions when it is collecting or processing personal data about you so that you are fully aware of how and why the Company is using your data.
 This privacy notice supplements the other notices and is not intended to override them.
 We will update this Notice from time to time and you should review it whenever you visit the website or before providing us with any personal data about yourself.

-We are committed to respecting the confidentiality of the personal information you supply to us and all data will be processed in accordance with applicable data privacy laws.
-You have the right to be provided with clear, transparent and easily understandable information about how we use your information and your rights.
+The Company is committed to respecting the confidentiality of the personal information you supply to it and all data will be processed in accordance with applicable data privacy laws such as the Data Protection Act 2018 and UK GDPR.
+You have the right to be provided with clear, transparent and easily understandable information about how the Company uses your information and your rights.
 This is why we are providing you with the information in this Privacy Notice.

 If you do not agree with our use of your personal data as set out in this Privacy Notice, you should not submit your personal information to us.
 However, if you do not wish to submit your personal information, or if you wish to exercise your rights to prevent us using your data, you should be aware that we may not be able to do business with you.